auguster/opencv-makefile/README.md

 sudo apt install ./opencv.deb
 ```

+# What's new

+## November 2021
+* Improving documentation for Nvidia Cuda build

+## October 2021
+* Bump OpenCV version to 4.5.4
+* PkgConfig file is now created to use with cmake, package name is `opencv4`.
+Check if correctly installed with `pkg-config --libs opencv4`.
+* Improved Documentation (including this changelog)
+* Instructions for nonfree OpenCV packages

 # Available targets:

 * `update`: updates the opencv/ and opencv_contrib/ folders with latest git commits